ForestCarbonRSTeam/SCARF/README.md

 It is a draft version and the clean version code and data will be updated at soon.

 Please cite the following paper: Fu, Y., Li, R., Zhu, Z., Xue, Y., Ding, H., Wang, X., Na, J., Xia, W., SCARF: A new algorithm for continuous estimation of biomass dynamics using machine learning and Landsat time series.
-Remote Sensing of Environment (revise).
+Remote Sensing of Environment, https://doi.org/10.1016/j.rse.2024.114348.